Supervisory Controller Synthesis for Non-terminating Processes is an Obliging Game: Introduction

 \emph{Supervisory control theory} (SCT) is a branch of control theory which is concerned with the control of discrete-event dynamical systems (DES) with respect to temporal specifications.
 Given such a DES, SCT asks to synthesize a \emph{supervisor} that restricts the possible sequences of events such that any remaining sequence fulfills a given specification.
 The field of SCT was established by the seminal work of Ramadge and Wonham \cite{RW87} concerning the control of \emph{terminating processes}, i.e., systems whose behavior can be modeled by regular languages over finite words.
 This setting is well understood and summarized in standard text books \cite{Cassandras,WonhamBook}.

 Already 30 years ago, Thistle and Wonham extended the scope of SCT to \emph{non-terminating processes} \cite{TW1991}, i.e., to the supervision of systems whose behavior can be modeled by regular languages over \emph{infinite} words.
 Non-terminating processes naturally occur in models of infinitely executing reactive systems; $\omega$-words allow convenient modeling of both safety \emph{and} liveness specifications for such systems.
 In a sequence of papers \cite{TW1991,TW1994a,TW1994b} culminating in \cite{thistle1995}, Thistle and Wonham laid out the foundations for SCT over non-terminating processes and showed, in particular, an algorithm to synthesize supervisors for general $\omega$-regular specifications under general $\omega$-regular plant properties.
-A key observation was the relationship between SCT and Church's problem from logic \cite{Church57}, and hence to techniques from reactive synthesis.

-The symbolic algorithm in \cite{thistle1995}, which solves the supervisory control problem in the most general setting, involves an intricate fixed point computation over the $\omega$-regular languages, using structural operations on finite-state automata representations.
-As a direct result of the complexity of the involved operations, to the best of our knowledge, this most general algorithm has never been implemented and there are very few results building on top of the results of Thistle and Wonham.
+This symbolic synthesis algorithm involves an intricate fixed point computation over the $\omega$-regular languages, using structural operations on finite-state automata representations.
+As a direct result of the complexity of the involved operations, to the best of our knowledge, this most general algorithm has never been implemented.

-In this paper, we show an alternate approach to supervisor synthesis for non-terminating processes that relates the problem to a particular instance of reactive synthesis, called \emph{obliging games}.
-Our reduction is conceptually simple and shows a new clean algorithmic connection between SCT and reactive synthesis.
-Thereby, our work continues recent efforts in establishing connections between reactive synthesis and SCT \cite{EhlersJdeds, DBLP:conf/ifac/SchmuckMS20, FabianAkesson2019comparative}.
+A key observation in Thistle and Wonham's original work was the relationship between SCT and Church's problem from logic \cite{Church57}, and hence to techniques from reactive synthesis.
+This arguable also influenced early works on using logical formalisms to control hybrid systems \cite{maler1995synthesis,lygeros1999controllers,davoren2000logics} which partially culminated into the now well established field of formal methods for hybrid control.
+However, despite this lasting connection between hybrid control and logic, the connection between the research fields of \emph{discrete} supervisory control and reactive synthesis got mostly lost over time and is just about to be re-established.
+This paper continues these recent efforts \cite{EhlersJdeds, DBLP:conf/ifac/SchmuckMS20, FabianAkesson2019comparative,ciolek2019compositional} by showing a new clean algorithmic connection between SCT and recent enhancements of reactive synthesis, called \emph{obliging games}.

 While, conceptually, supervisor synthesis and reactive synthesis seem very similar, the resulting algorithmic reduction is not very obvious.
 To understand the source of difficulty, let us recall the setting of the problem.
 We are given a finite state machine that forms the transition structure of the DES for the synthesis problem, and we are given \emph{two} $\omega$-regular languages defined over this machine.
 The first language (let's call it $A$) models \emph{assumptions} on the plant: a supervisor can assume that the (uncontrolled) plant language will satisfy this assumption.
 The second language (call it $S$) provides the specification that the supervisor must uphold whenever the plant operates in accordance to the assumptions, by preventing certain controllable events over time.